wloving77/dmtl4-MCS/src/DMT1/Lectures/L02_propLogic/formal/interpretation.lean.md

 open propLogic.syntax
 ```

+An interpretation, *i*, in predicate logic is a function
+from variables to Booleans;.
+That is just how we represent
-We represent an interpretation, *i*, in Lean, a value of type
+on in Lean: as a value of type Interp, an abbreviation for
-Interp (Var → Bool) as a total function from any variable (Var),
-*v*, to the Boolean value that i assigns to it.
+the type of total functions from Var to Bool, *Var → Bool*.

 Recall that in our specification, a variable expression is
 constructed from a variable.
 All variable expressions built